sorcero/ingestum/docs/example-csv.rst

 Now's the fun part – customization.
-There are a number of options that we can try to work with our table data but we'll only use one as an example in this tutorial. ``TabularDocumentColumnInsert`` transforms a Tabular document into another Tabular document where a new empty column is inserted at the given position.
+There are a number of options that we can try to work with our table data but we'll only use one as an example in this tutorial. ``TabularDocumentColumnsInsert`` transforms a Tabular document into another Tabular document where a new empty column is inserted at the given position.

 .. code-block:: python

-    document = transformers.TabularDocumentColumnInsert(
+    document = transformers.TabularDocumentColumnsInsert(
         position=2,
         columns=1
     ).transform(document=tabular_document)